How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): The bound

 \begin{thm}[{\cite{toricstein}}] Let $U$ be a Zariski open subset of $\kk^n$.
 We continue to use the notation of \cref{extended-bkk-bound-0}.
 Define $\touchUAone := \{I \in \touchUA: 1 \in \tiA\}$, and for each $I \subseteq [n]$, set $\excUAI := \{J \subseteq I: J \in \excU \cup \excA\}$.
 Then

 where for each $I \in \touchUAone$, $j_1 = 1, j_2, \ldots, j_{|I|}$ are the elements of $\tiA$, and $j'_1, \ldots, j'_{n-|I|}$ are the elements of $[n]\setminus \tiA$. \end{thm}

 There is an obvious analogy between formula \eqref{extended-bkk-formula} and the formula \eqref{mult-formula} for intersection multiplicity at the origin.
-The interpretations of the terms on the right hand side of \eqref{extended-bkk-formula} are also analogous to the interpretations of the corresponding terms of \eqref{mult-formula} described in \cref{mult-motivation}.
+The interpretation of the terms on the right hand side of \eqref{extended-bkk-formula} is also analogous to the interpretation of the corresponding terms of \eqref{mult-formula} described in \cref{mult-motivation}; in particular, for each $I \in \touchUAone$, the corresponding summand on the right hand side of \eqref{extended-bkk-formula} is the sum, for generic $f_1, \ldots, f_n$ supported respectively at $\scrA_1, \ldots, \scrA_n$, of the {\em negative} of orders of $f_1$ along the branches (counted with appropriate multiplicities) of the curve determined by $f_2 = \cdots = f_n = 0$ which lie on $\Ki$ and are centered either at infinity or at $\Kiprime$ for some $I' \in \excUAI$.
 As in the case of \eqref{mult-formula}, and unlike \eqref{extended-bkk-formula-0}, the symmetry of the right hand side of \eqref{extended-bkk-formula} with respect to permutations of the $\scrP_j$ is not at all obvious.
 We use \eqref{extended-bkk-formula} to derive the symmetric formula of Huber and Sturmfels \cite{hurmfels-bern} and Rojas \cite{rojas-toric} in \cref{hsr-affine}.

 \shiftx{6} \colorzero{blue} \opazero{0.5} \viewx{70} \viewy{5} \titlex{1} \titley{-1} \scalefactor{0.6} \colorzero{blue} \colorone{green}

 \begin{example} We continue with $\scrA_1, \scrA_2, \scrA_3$ from \cref{ex-bkk-0}, and compute $\multpisonodots{\scrA_1,\scrA_2,\scrA_3}{U} $ using \cref{extended-bkk-bound} for nonempty Zariski open subsets $U$ of $\kk^3$.
 It is straightforward to check that